souma9830/HawkEye/README.md

 * Schools
 * Retail environments
 * Residential security systems
+* **Live monitoring scenarios** (using built-in or external cameras)

-It currently processes local video files and requires internet for AI-based analysis, but future versions will support **offline AI models** for complete local operation.
+It currently processes local video files and **live camera feeds**, and requires internet for AI-based analysis, but future versions will support **offline AI models** for complete local operation.

 ---

 ## 🧪 How It Works

+### Video File Monitoring
 1. Select a video file (placed in `/static/videos/`)
 2. Optionally enable email alerts
 3. Click **Start Monitoring**
+4. The system processes the video file for threats

+### Live Camera Monitoring
+1. Go to the **Live Camera Monitoring** section
+2. Select your camera from the dropdown
+3. Optionally enable email alerts and privacy blur
+4. Click **Start Live Monitoring**
+5. The system monitors your camera feed in real-time

+### Detection Process
-4. The system:
+The system:
 * Detects human movement and extracts frames (YOLOv8, local)
 * Applies AI for scene interpretation and threat assessment (Gemini Vision, cloud)
 * Sends email and phone alerts for threats (if enabled)
 * Logs activity with timestamps, labels, and screenshots

 Logs are accessible at:
 * `/logs`: General activity logs